yandex-cloud/docs/en/forms/blocks-ref/yes-no.md

 # Yes/No

-In this block, the user can <q>tick</q> a checkbox to agree to a statement or action.
+In this block, the user can check a <q>checkbox</q> to agree to a statement or action.
 For example, they can confirm that they're over 18 years old or agree to receive emails.

 ![](../../_assets/forms/tutorial-yes-no.gif)